TiMm-hub/Sar-MACD-cont/README.md

 # Sar-MACD-cont

-## Three version : validate different rows in generate_signal function in line 16-23
+## SAR/MACD/ALL : validate different rows in generate_signal function in line 16-23

   Only Sar: validate the first three rows